-Let me rename the SSIS Configuration name as Parent Child Package Configuration, and click the Finish button to close the wizard.
+Let me rename the SSIS Configuration name as Parent Child Package Configuration.
+And then, click the Finish button to close the wizard.

 Now you can see our newly created Parent Package Variable configuration.

 Next, click on the New Connection to open the File Connection Manager Editor to select the file in the file system.

 From the below screenshot you can observe, we are selecting Child Package from the list of Packages.

 Click OK to finish configuring the parent package.
 Let us Run the SSIS Parent Child Package Configuration package

 Let me show you, What will happen if we delete the Parent Package variable configuration.